nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 the provided function and caches its result.

 In other words `useMemo` caches a computed value.
-This is usefull when the computation requires significant resources and we don't want to repeat it, as in this example:
+This is usefull when the computation requires significant resources and we don't want to repeat it on every re-render, as in this example:

 ```typescript
 const [c1, setC1] = useState(0);